lydiazly/star-path-calculator-flask/README.md

 }
 ```

+### 3. Diagram

-### 3. Plot the star path and calculates the rising/setting times and twilight stages
+Plot the star path and calculates the times and target positions of rising/setting/transit and twilights.

 `/diagram`